 2.5.
 Spectroradiometer (GER 1500)

 The spectral reflectance was recorded using a field portable spectroradiometer model GER 1500 available at the Department of Remote Sensing and Geographic Information System, TNAU, Coimbatore.
 The field portable Spectroradiometer model: GER 1500 (Plate 1) provides spectral measurements in either the stand-alone model or the notebook computer interface.
 The GER 1500 instrument operates across the 350 nm to 1050 nm spectral range with accuracy and stability.
 It uses a diffraction grating with a silicon diode array.
 The silicon array has 512 discrete detectors that provides the capability to read 512 spectral bands.
-The spectroradiometer includes memory for standalone operation as well as capability for computer assisted operation through its COM2, RS232 serial port.
+The spectroradiometer includes memory for standalone operation as well as capability for computer assisted operation through its COM2, RS232 serial port (Table 1)

 Table 1: Specification